 Lynn L. Petersen, Ph.D., Professor of Music at Carroll College, Helena, Montana since 1999.
-Her primary teaching areas are piano, composition, jazz combo and music appreciation.
+Her primary teaching areas are Keyboard Musicianship I and II, Composition and Jazz Combo.
 Dr. Petersen is also active as a composer, pianist and organist.

 More information about the music department can be found here.

 Introduction to music reading and keyboard playing.
 Emphasis on the elements of music through the study of keyboard technique and performance, solo and ensemble repertoire, music theory, harmonization, transposition, and composition.
 No previous musical background is required.
 Each semester.
 3 credits.